Uncharted 4: A Thief's End: Characters

-The main character of Uncharted 4: A Thief's End is Nathan "Nate" Drake (Nolan North), a veteran adventurer and explorer who, following the events of Uncharted 3: Drake's Deception (2011), has retired from fortune hunting alongside his wife Elena Fisher (Emily Rose), a journalist, to a more normal life, and taken up employment with a salvage company in New Orleans.
+The main character of Uncharted 4: A Thief's End is Nathan "Nate" Drake (Nolan North), a veteran adventurer and explorer.
+Following the events of Uncharted 3: Drake's Deception (2011), he has retired from fortune hunting alongside his wife Elena Fisher (Emily Rose), a journalist, to a more normal life, and taken up employment with a salvage company in New Orleans.
 The game introduces Samuel "Sam" Drake (Troy Baker), Nate's older brother, who was presumed dead.
 Drawn back into his old life of adventure by his brother, Nathan is aided by his longtime friend, fellow adventurer, mentor, and father figure Victor "Sully" Sullivan (Richard McGonagle).
 Their journey to find and recover the long-lost treasure of pirate Henry Avery brings them into conflict with wealthy and dangerous businessman and treasure hunter Rafe Adler (Warren Kole), his partner Nadine Ross (Laura Bailey) who runs the private military company Shoreline, and drug lord Hector Alcazar (Robin Atkin Downes).
 The child versions of Nate and Sam are portrayed by Britain Dalton and Chase Austin, respectively.